Microsoft Development Center Serbia: Development Center teams

-Office Media Group has a simple vision – to empower all Microsoft 365 clients to achieve more with the Office options.
-OMG team aims to provide all the possibilities for each Microsoft client with tools and experience carefully created to satisfy their needs in the best possible way.
+Office Media Groups vision is to empower all Microsoft 365 clients to achieve more with the Office options.
+OMG team aims to provide all the possibilities for each Microsoft client with tools and experience created to meet their needs as best they can.

 Maps team in Belgrade has the most prominent role in Microsoft's intention to bring closer Open maps to the growing community, using artificial intelligence for sorting specific map characteristics from satellite footage, such as cars, roads, and buildings.

 Math team helps students to develop their mathematical skills using the digital mathematical tool via the Microsoft Education portfolio.
 This work contributes to the more extensive efforts to build an inclusive digital classroom that satisfies all students' needs and helps them develop basic skills, such as reading, writing, mathematics, and communication.

 Mixed Reality Serbia is the team looking into the future in which reality has been augmented, so not only physical space is visible, but also digital content/holograms interacting with it.
 MR aims to enable presence and mutual experience regardless of the physical distance of the people.
 This future is powered by Microsoft Mesh, and the Belgrade Team contributes to the development of devices, software, and artificial intelligence.

 Havok team creates software used by top game development studios worldwide and makes the best-selling games every year.